particle-iot/docs/src/content/tutorials/device-cloud/console.md

 ![Settings Icon](/assets/images/tracker/settings-icon.png)

 Note that the settings are automatically synchronized with the device, even if the device is asleep or disconnected at the time the change is made.
-When the device connects to the cloud again, the checksum of the current device and cloud settings are compared, and if they are different, and updated configuration is sent to the device.
+When the device connects to the cloud again, the checksum of the current device and cloud settings are compared, and if they are different, an updated configuration is sent to the device.

 #### Location Settings